brybrant/rollup-plugin-three-minify/README.md

 document.body.appendChild(renderer.domElement);
 ```

-This basic example only uses `MeshBasicMaterial` and no other features, so your plugin configuration would look like this:
+This basic example only uses `MeshBasicMaterial` and no other features, so your plugin configuration should look like this:

 ```js
 // rollup.config.js